 How Do You Stop Condensation On Pipes or Sweaty Pipes?

-The best way to eliminate sweating pipes is to insulate the affected pipes.
+Similar to preventing shallow pipes from freezing underground, the best way to eliminate sweating pipes is to insulate the affected pipes.
 You can do this yourself by purchasing pipe insulation (not regular house insulation for a wall) from a hardware store or home improvement store.

 Pipe insulation is available in a variety of materials, including foam, rubber, and fiberglass.
 It is important to measure the circumference of your pipes before purchasing insulation so that you purchase the correct size.
 There is even specialty insulation to prevent pipes from freezing underground.